 Safeguarding

-Burton Albion Community Trust (BACT) is dedicated to Safeguarding and promoting the welfare of children, young people, and vulnerable adults.
-We expect all staff and volunteers to uphold and share this commitment.
+Burton Albion Community Trust (BACT) is committed to safeguarding and promoting the welfare of children, young people, and vulnerable adults.
+We expect all staff and volunteers to share and uphold this commitment through our “Safer Brewers” approach, built around three key pillars: Safe People, Safe Places, and Safe Practices.

-BACT has systems in place to ensure that the welfare of vulnerable groups is dealt with appropriately and sensitively.
+BACT has robust systems in place to ensure the welfare of vulnerable groups is managed appropriately, professionally, and sensitively.
+Everyone working within BACT has a responsibility to help create a safe environment that protects children and young people from harm.

 Our Policies can be found by clicking on the relevant section on this page.